markmeeus/MarcelloDB/docs/README.md

-##MarcelloDB - Docs
-Welcome to MarcelloDB documentation pages.
+#Welcome to MarcelloDB's Documentation pages.

-MarcelloDB is a mobile NoSql database.
-It is very light-weight with minimal memory footprint.
+MarcelloDB is an [open-source](https://github.com/markmeeus/marcellodb) NoSql database (for Xamarin .net and mono) built to be used in mobile apps.

-MarcelloDB saves plain C# objects, including child objects, lists and dictionaries.
+MarcelloDB saves entire C# objects, including properties with child objects, lists and dictionaries.
-Not having to map your objects to the relational model can save you hundreds of lines of code.

-It's a pure C# implementation, no need to package other binaries.
+It's a native C# implementation, focussed on being light-weight and developer-friendly.

-It's a portable class library: Xamarin (iOS and Android), Windows(Phone) 8.1 and Windows 10.
+MarcelloDB's core is a portable class library for Xamarin (iOS and Android), Windows(Phone) 8.1 and Windows 10.

 ###New to MarcelloDB?